MAF Training stands for Maximum Aerobic Function Training.

 The theory behind MAF training, is to build up your aerobic system so that your body can run faster and faster at a lower HR and delay the time when your body needs to use the anaerobic system.
 This means you can run longer and faster before your body begins to tire.

-When I started MAF training in November 2015, the average pace that I could run whilst keeping my heart rate at or below 125 (my calculated MAF heat rate) was 15:17 minutes/mile or 9:30 minutes/km.
+At first, the average pace that I could run whilst keeping my heart rate at or below 125 (my MAF heart rate), was 15:17 minutes/mile or 9:30 minutes/km.
+Slow.

 I was also not sure if this whole MAF thing was going to work for me.
 I didn't know anyone who did it as it was just something I had discovered on the internet.
 It was kind of an experiment that I that I "hoped" would work.